442312/dot/Encrypted drive mount with script.md

 ```
 It will open and mount our encrypted partition to /home/user/.mnt/usbdisk only asking for a root password

-To unmount it just type
+To unmount it just type:
 ```
 umountusbdisk
 ```